Each of us is unique, and that includes the shape of our face.

 Dual Blade System

-Underneath the outer shell are 2 blades that Philips calls “dual-blade lift and cut action”.
+Underneath the outer shell is 2 blades that Philips calls “dual-blade lift and cut action”.

 Wet and Dry Shaving